 - Automation and mechanization have liberated many people from having to do onerous work.
 Much work and many more work processes will be done by machines in the years to come.
 The concern must be not so much that people doing work will be liberated from having to work, when machines do their work, but that those people will no longer have jobs.
-The people who are still working, will be working alongside or with machines and thereby increasingly ensure that there will be less need for humans who take sick-leave, go on strike or partake of doing shoddy work–especially on Blue Mondays .
-The work formerly done by people who are now unemployed is still being done, perhaps faster, cheaper and better, but those unemployed people used to be heavy-duty consumers, and now they no longer have enough money to spend to consume as much as they did, and the machines doing the work that they formerly did are not consumers of consumer goods.
+The people who are still working, will be working alongside or with machines and thereby increasingly ensure that there will be less need for humans who take sick-leave, go on strike or partake of doing shoddy work–especially on Blue Mondays.
+The work formerly done by people who are now unemployed is still being done, perhaps faster, cheaper and better, but the people now unemployed used to be heavy-duty consumers, and now they no longer have enough money to spend to consume as much as they did.
+The machines doing the work formerly done by people are not consumers of consumer goods.

 More at: “Falling birth rates cause painful demographic changes” December 21, 2017

 - Will the drive to import immigrants in unprecedented numbers from underdeveloped nations put an end to the downward trend in birth rates?
 That depends on what the immigrants have to say about it.
 Furthermore, they bolster the declining numbers of young consumers in the developed nations (the old and the elderly do not buy many consumer products anymore) which is surely one of the main reasons why the demand for immigrants is so high.
 They have far more money to spend than they did in their countries of origin, and they now have access to consumer goods they previously only dreamed of.
 One way or another, they will consume, they crave it, and they are eager to consume.

 More at “Population control holocaust?
 Family courts participate” Posted on December 24, 2017 by Walter Schneider